PanosEconomou/notes/host/notebook/public/NOTES/Projects/CFT/Free_Fields.md

 for some $m \geq 0$.

-We know from studying [spinors](../../Quantum_Fields/Spinors.md) that for any Majorana form we have a Dirac conjugate spinor that is defined for any $\psi \in \Gamma^\infty(S)$ as $\bar \psi \coloneqq \langle \psi, \cdot \rangle$.
+We know from studying [spinors](../../Quantum_Fields/Spinors.md) that for any Dirac form we have a Dirac conjugate spinor that is defined for any $\psi \in \Gamma^\infty(S)$ as $\bar \psi \coloneqq \langle \psi, \cdot \rangle$.
 There aren't infinite Dirac forms we can place here, so lets see what's going on.
 The Dirac form must have the property that

 $$
 \langle X\cdot \psi,\phi\rangle = \langle \psi,X\cdot \phi\rangle.
 $$

-Enforcing this rule along with conjugate symmetry we can see that the only choice for the dirac form is the one such that
+Enforcing this rule along with conjugate symmetry we can see that the only choice for the Dirac form is the one such that

 $$
 \langle \psi, \phi\rangle = \psi^\dagger \phi.